 Advance sales relate to collections for draws and matches that are held subsequent to the year end.
-Other payables and accruals are primarily denominated in Singapore dollar and their carrying amounts approximate their fair values.

 The Group's and the Board's exposures to currency and to liquidity risks related to trade and other payables are disclosed in Note 25.